LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-God is made known to the heart which nothing need trouble.
+God is made known to an untroubled heart.